 Theft

-Criminals know what you own, so they can easily target you and steal your crypto.
+Criminals can see what you own, so they can easily target you and steal your crypto.

 Surveillance